jingai/plugin.image.iphoto/README.txt

 If you select "Auto update library", the plugin will compare the modification time of your AlbumData.xml with its current database and update the database automatically on start.
 This is disabled by default.

+You can also choose the view style for albums if you're using the Confluence skin.
+You may set this to "Image Wrap," "Pic Thumbs," or "Default".
+If you choose "Default," it will preserve whatever view mode you have chosen in XBMC for each album; otherwise, it will force the view style to the one selected here.

 Translations
 ============